Roestdev/hebrew_accents/DESIGN.md

   Notes:
     - Mayela and Meteg are secondary accents
-    - Some accents are in multiple groups (Helmut Righter)
+    - Some accents are in multiple groups (see p.e.
+Helmut Righter)

 ### Differences